 My career began at UCLA where I earned my Ph.D. in psychology and wrote a dissertation about the behavior of adults caring for children with emotional disorders.
-I had been working with autistic children at the Neuropsychiatric Institute at UCLA, but became more interested more interested in the development of normal children and adolescents.
-I wrote a number of textbook chapters on physical development in childhood, and then turned to the study of adolescents, with the publication of Adolescence and Young Adulthood.
-At the same time, my interest in adulthood, sparked by my dissertation, led to the publication of a series of editions of Adult Life, a textbook emphasizes positive development in adulthood.
+I worked with autistic children at the Neuropsychiatric Institute at UCLA, but became more interested more interested in the development of normal children and adolescents.
+I wrote several textbook chapters on physical development in childhood, and then turned to the study of adolescents, with the publication of Adolescence and Young Adulthood.
+At the same time, my interest in adulthood, sparked by my dissertation, led to the publication of four editions of Adult Life, a textbook emphasizes positive development in adulthood.

-After earning my Ph.D., I taught at psychology of women at UCLA, and then moved to a full-time tenure position at California State University at Los Angeles, where I earned tenure and was promoted to full professor.
+After earning my Ph.D., I taught at UCLA, and then moved to a full-time position at California State University at Los Angeles, where I earned tenure and a full professorship.
 I stayed for twenty years, publishing many works on childhood, adolescent, and adult development and building a consulting practice in team building and communication with organizations from family-owned real estate companies to America West Airlines, and the California Endowment.
 I left L.A. for Seattle for love, marrying the man who has become my life’s partner and a wonderful step-parent to my two children.

-In Seattle, I managed to land a tenured position as a full professor at the University of Washington, helping build the first branch of the University at Tacoma, where we developed a curriculum in the liberal arts, and I served as the psychology and business departments, bringing together my interests in human and organizational development.
-I was one of twelve founding faculty, and the only woman who was a full professor.
-I also continued to practice as a consultant, facilitating team building, communication and conflict management for the Provost’s office of UW, Seattle, the Law School, Group Health, the Kohala Center on the big island of Hawaii, and the Superior Court Judges and Administrators of the State of Washington.
+In Seattle, I landed a job as a full professor at the University of Washington, helping build the first branch of the University at Tacoma.
+At Tacoma, we developed a curriculum in the liberal arts, and I served as the psychology and business departments, bringing together my interests in human and organizational development. the only woman who was a full professor.
+I also continued to practice as a consultant, facilitating team building, communication and conflict management for the Provost’s office of UW, Seattle, the Law School, Group Health, the Kohala Center on the big island of Hawaii, and the Superior Court Judges and Administrators of the State of Washington

-But I missed California, and soon accepted a position as Associate Dean of the doctoral program.
-After leaving administration at Fielding, I served as the Malcolm Knowles Chair in Adult Learning and Development.
+But I missed California, and soon accepted a position as Associate Dean of the doctoral program at Fielding Graduate University in Santa Barbara where I also served at faculty and was appointed the Malcolm Knowles Chair in Adult Learning and Development.
 Fielding offered me the opportunity to design unique programs for midlife adults who have decided to pursue a graduate education.
 Much of my recent published work examines the impact of graduate education on midlife learners.

 I have also published work on sex-role development, the emergence of empathy, the mature personality, and work on theory in developmental psychology.
 I also have written about group process and family dynamics.
 All of this background has culminated in my book on end of life.
 It seems appropriate as I live the last quarter of life, to reflect on the opportunities for growth and positive development at any age.